 It has been confirmed by the Mayor that the inner London ULEZ would worsen air pollution in some local areas, but improve the air quality in London on average.
 There is a need for more information regarding the locations expected to face increased levels of air pollution.
-It is therefore not possible for boroughs to support this proposal without a guarantee from the Mayor that there would be additional funding for specifically developed solutions to mitigate this.
+It is therefore not possible for boroughs to support this proposal without a guarantee from the Mayor that there would be additional funding for specifically developed solutions to mitigate the worsened air quality in these specific areas.
 For example, the proposed Clean Bus Zones would need to cover any areas that suffered worse air quality as a result of the inner London ULEZ.
 Boroughs where the air quality would be made worse would be put in a very difficult situation, and would find it nearly impossible to support these plans if their residents were affected negatively, even if they supported the Mayor's objectives in principle.
-A solution needs to be found that benefits everyone and it is becoming increasingly clear that a London wide option is preferred.
-London Councils calls on the Mayor to conduct modelling on a London-wide scheme, which could be a strengthened LEZ/ULEZ that becomes stronger over time.